 During the time allocated by an associated AP using an MU-RTS TXS Trigger frame, a non-AP STA addressed by the MU-RTS TXS Trigger frame shall not transmit non-TB PPDUs occupying subchannels that are not used when sending the CTS frame in response to the MU-RTS TXS Trigger frame.

-(#16733)A non-AP STA addressed by an MU-RTS TXS Trigger frame shall set the TXVECTOR parameter CH_BANDWIDTH or CH_BANDWIDTH_IN_NON_HT of a non-TB PPDU to be the same or narrower than the TXVECTOR parameter CH_BANDWIDTH_IN_NON_HT of the CTS frame that it has responded to the MU-RTS TXS Trigger frame.
+(#16733)A non-AP STA addressed by an MU-RTS TXS Trigger frame shall set the TXVECTOR parameter CH_BANDWIDTH or CH_BANDWIDTH_IN_NON_HT of non-TB PPDUs that it transmits during the time allocated by the MU-RTS TXS Trigger frame to be the same or narrower than the TXVECTOR parameter CH_BANDWIDTH_IN_NON_HT of the CTS frame that it transmitted in response to the MU-RTS TXS Trigger frame.

 If a 20 MHz subchannel is indicated as a punctured subchannel in the most recently exchanged Disabled Subchannel Bitmap subfield in the EHT Operation element, the corresponding bit in the TXVECTOR parameter INACTIVE_SUBCHANNELS shall be set to 1 and the punctured 20 MHz subchannel shall not be used by the non-TB PPDU(s) that is transmitted during the time allocated by the associated AP.